-Casinos offer free drinks, free rooms and other freebies and coupons to those who lose a lot.
-If you like to play, and you're losing, make sure the pit boss notices.
-If you can't win, you can at least get a free drink or a free stay on your next trip.
+Casinos offer free drinks, free rooms and other freebies and coupons to those who lose a lot of money.
+If you like to play, and you’re losing, make sure the pit boss notices.
+If you can’t win, you can at least get a free drink or a free stay on your next trip.

 - If you are planning to play at the casinos, join their player’s clubs.
 By joining a players club, you will receive a few perks, coupons, or discount hotel rooms for your next trip.
 Many casinos offer this option in order to attract customers – and you can join as many clubs as you like.